x-ia/memorder/README.md

 ```

 ## How to play
+Beginning of the game, input number of players.
 On your turn, hit the one of the keys showed on the.panels.

 ## Screen image